 The SJD degree provides students the freedom to apply a highly analytical, interdisciplinary, and comparative research approach that addresses important and relevant issues of the day.

-Students will be participants in the SJD colloquium, which provides them with fundamental knowledge of the practical and professional aspects of doctoral studies.
+SJD candidates will also participate in the SJD colloquium, which provides them with fundamental knowledge of the practical and professional aspects of doctoral studies in a peer environment.

 In addition to receiving feedback on their doctoral research, students will engage in meaningful and constructive scholarly exchanges about publishing, grant writing, and conference presentations, as well as career paths in academia and private, public and international spheres.

 Students are required to complete a dissertation that makes a substantial and original contribution to legal scholarship.